-- We have published information on the outcome of applications by the Primary Disability Condition category of the applicant for the first time in this publication.
-It shows that people with a Primary Disability Condition within the category Neoplasms (C00-D48) were the most likely to have their application authorised with a 98% approval rate and that people with a Primary Disability Condition within the category Diseases of the Respiratory System (J00-J99) were the least likely to have their application authorised at an approval rate of 70% [Table 5]. - Applications may not have a primary disability condition recorded if they are withdrawn or denied prior to the stage in processing where the Primary Disability Condition is recorded.
+- People with a Primary Disability Condition within the category Neoplasms (C00-D48) were the most likely to have their application authorised with a 99% approval rate.
+People with a Primary Disability Condition within the category Diseases of the Respiratory System (J00-J99) were the least likely to have their application authorised at an approval rate of 67% [Table 5]. - Applications may not have a primary disability condition recorded if they are withdrawn or denied prior to the stage in processing where the Primary Disability Condition is recorded.
 This could happen for a variety of reasons, including failure to pass the identification and verification checks, or withdrawal of the application [Table 5]. - The 'Unknown' category includes cases where the Primary Disabling Condition is not recorded, or where it is to be determined.
-Of the processed applications where the condition was 'Unknown', there was an approval rate of 22% [Table 5].
+Of the processed applications where the condition was 'Unknown', there was an approval rate of 21% [Table 5].
 A decision on a person's entitlement is based on an understanding of their level of needs because of their disability or health condition, rather than a diagnosis.
 This takes into account that individuals with the same disability or health condition might be impacted to a different degree in their every-day lives.
 This is particularly relevant for children and young people, where it can be more difficult to diagnose the condition.